jci-metasys/tutorial-csharp/lesson5/README.md

 This section looks very much like the Lesson 4.
 The only difference is that instead of using an anonymous object we are using the Login class.
-Flurl and Newtonsoft take care of serialzing that object to JSON.
+Flurl and Newtonsoft take care of serializing that object to JSON.

+The response comes back now as a `LoginResponse` rather than as a dynamic object.
+And we use the `AccessToken` property we defined to retrieve the access token.

 Next we'll request some alarms: